 Conflict of interest

-A conflict of interest is any situation in which an officer’s personal interest or loyalties could affect the ability to make a decision in the best interest of the charity.
+A conflict of interest is any situation in which an officer’s personal interest or loyalties could affect their ability to make a decision in the best interest of the charity.

 It is common for conflicts of interest to occur in charities of all types and sizes, particularly where officers are related by blood, marriage or domestic partnership.
 If not well managed, a conflict of interest could lead to decisions which are not in the best interests of the charity, create disputes, or damage a charity’s reputation.
 Even a perceived conflict of interest can damage a charity’s reputation.